 With over 20 years of experience as a player and member of the coaching staff at UC Davis, Matt Vaughn was named head coach of the Aggies in August 2011.

-The veteran of the Aggie baseball staff, Vaughn enters his 21st season with the program and has been an integral part of UC Davis' success in that time.
-His tenure on the coaching staff has included two trips to the Division II College World Series (1995 and 2003) and one to the Division I postseason (2008) while his duties have focused mainly on the development of the Aggie pitching staff.
+While the Aggies didn't advance to the postseason in 2013, Vaughn's tenure on the coaching staff has included two trips to the Division II College World Series (1995 and 2003) and one to the Division I postseason (2008).

-In his UC Davis tenure, Vaughn has coached 36 players who have gone on to sign professional contracts, including 15 pitchers.
+In his time on the coaching staff at UC Davis, Vaughn has mentored 36 players who have gone on to sign professional contracts, including 15 pitchers.
 Ten Aggies have earned a total of 12 All-America honors and three have been named West Region Pitchers of the Year.
 In 2004, one of his protegés - Michael Potter - captured California Collegiate Athletic Association Pitcher of the Year honors.
-In Vaughn's tenure as pitching coach, five of his pitchers have been selected as conference pitcher of the year.
+In Vaughn's tenure as pitching coach, five of his ptichers have been selected as conference pitcher of the year.

 Vaughn has coached some of the best pitchers in UC Davis history.
 Under his guidance, two-time All-American Justin Reid posted a 1.82 ERA as a sophomore - the program's lowest in 26 years - then struck out a school record 125 batters his junior year.
 Reid was inducted into the Cal Aggie Athletics Hall of Fame in June of 2010.
 Reid joins Dave McKae, Justin Fitzgerald, and Andy Suiter as one of several Vaughn protegés whose names are scattered throughout the UC Davis record books.